ssmit1986/DualNumbers/README.md

 * Helper functions:
     * `ToDual`: construct dual numbers from scalars or arrays.
+    * `Standard`, `NonStandard`: Extract the first/second argument of a dual quantity.
+    * `DualApply`: apply functions directly to the standard and non-standard parts of a dual quantity.
     * `AddDualHandling`: specify derivatives for custom functions to be used with dual numbers.
     * `DualFindRoot`, `FindDualSolution`, `DualFindMinimum`, `DualFindMaximum`: solve equations and optimization problems involving dual numbers.
     * `PackDualArray`, `UnpackDualArray`: convert dual arrays between the packed form `Dual[_List, _List]` and the unpacked form (i.e., a normal array with dual numbers at the deepest level).